Skip to main content

 We often use this in conjunction with analytics data too.
 For example, we can see the bounce rates of web pages and determine the cause, such as images taking too long to load because of their size.

-In that case, adding information to our performance data provides valuable data about user engagement, which can help determine where changes need to be made in order to improve website speed and efficiency.
+In that case, adding information to our performance data provides valuable data about user engagement, which can help determine where changes need to be made to improve website speed and efficiency.

 By understanding how a website is performing, businesses and organizations can better serve their users and maximize their profits and site adoption.